Hunzib language

-Hunzib is a Northeast Caucasian language spoken by the Hunzib people in southern Dagestan, near the Russian border with Georgia.
+Hunzib is a Northeast Caucasian language spoken by the Hunzib people in the Tsunta and Kizilyurt districts of Dagestan and in two villages across the Russian border in Georgia.
+Hunzib is not an official language, and it is rarely written.

 Classification

 Hunzib belongs to the Tsezic group of the Northeast Caucasian languages.
 It is most closely related to Bezhta and Khwarshi, according to the latest research.
 Other Tsezic languages include Tsez and Hinukh.
 Khwarshi was previously grouped together with Tsez and Hinukh instead of with Hunzib.

-Geographic distribution

-Hunzib is not an official language, nor is it written.
-It is spoken in the Tsunta and Kizilyurt districts of Dagestan and in two villages across the Russian border in Georgia.

 Phonology

 Vowels

 Vowels in Hunzib may be short, long, or nasalized.

 Consonants

 Hunzib has 35 consonants.
 Three consonants, /x/, /ħ/, and /ʕ/, are only found in loanwords.

 Grammar

 Gender

 Like a number of other Northeast Caucasian languages, Hunzib has a grammatical gender system with five classes.
 The first classes, I and II mark male and female rationals, respectively, while the remaining classes mark non-humans.
 Gender marking is covert on nouns, but appears in agreement on verbs, adjectives, pronouns, and adverbial constructions.